mitsuba-renderer/drjit/docs/unused/matrix.rst

     .. cpp:function:: template <typename...
 Columns> static Matrix from_columns(Columns... columns)

-        Creates a new :cpp:class:`enoki::Matrix` instance with the given set of columns (where ``Size == sizeof...(Columns)``).
+        Creates a new :cpp:class:`drjit::Matrix` instance with the given set of columns (where ``Size == sizeof...(Columns)``).
 This is identical to the :cpp:func:`Matrix::Matrix()` constructor but makes it more explicit that the input are columns.

     .. cpp:function:: template <typename...
 Rows> static Matrix from_rows(Rows... rows)

-        Creates a new :cpp:class:`enoki::Matrix` instance with the given set of rows (where ``Size == sizeof...(Rows)``).
+        Creates a new :cpp:class:`drjit::Matrix` instance with the given set of rows (where ``Size == sizeof...(Rows)``).

 Supported operations